kengomatsuo/dbsigmarizz/README.md

   )
   BEGIN
     START TRANSACTION;
     IF BookTitle IS NULL OR BookTitle = '' THEN ROLLBACK;
-      SIGNAL SQLSTATE '45000' SET MESSAGE_TEXT = 'Title must not be null';

-    ELSEIF BookAuthorID IS NULL OR BookAuthorID = '' THEN ROLLBACK;
+      SIGNAL SQLSTATE '45000' SET MESSAGE_TEXT = 'Title must not be null'; ELSEIF BookAuthorID IS NULL OR BookAuthorID = '' THEN ROLLBACK;
       SIGNAL SQLSTATE '45000' SET MESSAGE_TEXT = 'AuthorID must not be null';
+    ELSEIF NOT EXISTS(
+      SELECT 1
+      FROM Author
+      WHERE ID = BookAuthorID
+    ) THEN
+      ROLLBACK;

-    ELSEIF NOT (BookISBN REGEXP '^(978|979)-[0-9]{1,5}-[0-9]{1,7}-[0-9]{1,7}-[0-9]$') THEN
+      SIGNAL SQLSTATE '45102' SET MESSAGE_TEXT = 'Failed: No matching author found'; ELSEIF NOT (BookISBN REGEXP '^(978|979)-[0-9]{1,5}-[0-9]{1,7}-[0-9]{1,7}-[0-9]$') THEN
       ROLLBACK;
       SIGNAL SQLSTATE '45001' SET MESSAGE_TEXT = 'Invalid ISBN format';
     ELSEIF NOT (BookStock REGEXP '^[0-9]+$') THEN
       ROLLBACK;
       SIGNAL SQLSTATE '45001' SET MESSAGE_TEXT = 'Invalid Stock format';
     ELSEIF BookStock < 1 THEN
       ROLLBACK;
       SIGNAL SQLSTATE '45000' SET MESSAGE_TEXT = 'Stock must not be empty'; END IF;
     INSERT INTO Book (AuthorID, Title, Description, ISBN) VALUES (BookAuthorID, BookTitle, BookDescription, BookISBN);
     INSERT INTO Stock (BookID, Stock, InitialStock)